mrroman/memocks/README.md

 ### Recorded arguments

-You can pass it as any other function and check all recorded arguments
+You can call it as any other function and check all recorded calls.

 ```clj